Lucca-cherries/Lucca-cherries/README.md

 - 🔭 I’m currently working on Computer Vision, Reinforcement Learning, and Robotics, with a focus on video understanding and robotic manipulation.🤖
 - 🏸 Do you play some sports?
 - 📚 I love reading.
+I'm a daydreamer and overthinker.
 - 🤝Let's become friends!